tparchman/F21_BIOL792/week2_UnixII/unixII_primer.md

 $ grep "^@" -c sample_passerina.fastq > idlines.txt

-We can cound the number of sequences:
+We can count the number of sequences:

 $ grep "^@" -c sample_passerina.fastq